fatemehsh21/Weather-App/README.md

 # Weather-App
 Weather App Using HTML, CSS, and JavaScript.
-The weather data comes from this API.
+The weather data comes from api.openweathermap.org